Robert Burnaby: Private Secretary to Richard Clement Moody and Legislative Assembly of Vancouver

+He worked for 17 years for the British Civil Service in London until, on the strength of a recommendation by Sir Edward Bulwer-Lytton, Richard Clement Moody hired him as his Personal Secretary, and named Burnaby Lake after him.

+Burnaby supported Moody in Moody's feud with Sir James Douglas Governor of Vancouver Island.
+Burnaby had observed that Douglas proceeded with "muddling [Moody's] work and doubling his expenditure" and with employing administrators to "work a crooked policy against Moody" to "retard British Columbia and build up... the stronghold of Hudson's Bay interests" and their own "landed stake".

-Burnaby was born in Woodthorpe, Leicestershire.
-He initially worked for the British Civil Service in London.
-On the strength of a recommendation by Sir Edward Bulwer-Lytton, Richard Clement Moody hired Burnaby as his Personal Secretary, as which Burnaby contributed to the settlement of the towns of Queensborough, Hope and Yale, and explored the area around Burnaby Lake, which Moody named after him.
-However, Burnaby shortly founded a commission-trading business with his friend Edward Henderson, in Victoria, to speculate in a coal mine in Burrard Inlet, that folded in 1865, after which he worked in real estate and insurance.
-Burnaby during 1862 claimed that he had a prior claim, to that of the "Three Greenhorn Englishmen", to what is now the West End, Vancouver, but Judge Chartres Brew dismissed his documents as forgeries that were "obviously written by a liar or a knave".
+Burnaby founded a commission-trading business with his friend William Henderson, in Victoria, to speculate in a coal mine in Burrard Inlet.
+He obtained in October 1863 a crown grant of around 149 acres.
+Burnaby during 1862 claimed that he had a prior claim, to that of the "Three Greenhorn Englishmen", to what is now the West End, Vancouver, but judge Chartres Brew dismissed his documents as forgeries that were "obviously written by a liar or a knave".

 Burnaby ran for the Legislative Assembly and was elected as its member from Esquimalt and Metchosin, as which he served for five years.
 Burnaby contributed to the foundation of the Victoria Chamber of Commerce, and was President of the Amateur Dramatic Association of Victoria.
 He was a friend of the Judges Matthew Baillie Begbie and Henry Pering Pellew Crease, and of Gold-Commissioner Thomas Elwyn.

+Walford A. Harris, the editor of British Columbia's Colonist, described Burnaby as more liberal and more lucid a speaker than his colleagues, but characterised by a 'want of force', and neither punctual, nor industrious, nor knowledgeable of political science.